AmarPotki/DocumentCenter/src/webparts/documentSearchResult/README.md

 #### Solution Name
 Document Center

-## Author(s)
-Ashkan Shirian, Ramin Ahmadi, Ben Weeks

 ### How-to

   * in your web browser navigate to the page you want to add this web part
-  * add the Document Result web part from Cielo Costa group
+  * add the Document Result web part
   * in the configuration specify the **Search Lists** and select the desire lists to be searched.
   * confirm the changes by clicking the **Apply** button